ckb-js/lumos/packages/indexer/README.md

 It will fetch transactions between `[fromBlock, toBlock]`, which means both `fromBlock` and `toBlock` are included in query range.

-Page jump when queryring transactions is supported:
+Page jump when query transactions is supported:

 ```javascript
 txCollector = new TransactionCollector(indexer, {